Perceptron42/llm_rag_streamlit/README.md

 - Runs locally - No need for cloud infrastructure (though it can scale to cloud)
 - Built for AI - Designed specifically for RAG (Retrieval-Augmented Generation) applications

-**Conversation memory** is configurable in the `.env` file.
-The default conversation memory is `true`.
+**Conversation memory** is `true`.
 When enabled, the system rewrites follow-up questions into standalone queries using recent chat history (last 6 messages).
 For example, if you ask "What is Python?" followed by "What about its history?", the second question is automatically rewritten to "What is the history of Python?" before retrieval, ensuring accurate context-aware results without storing the entire conversation in the vector database.

-**Strict mode** is configurable in the `.env` file.
-The default strict mode is `true`.
+**Strict mode** is `true`.
 When enabled, the system refuses to answer if the relevance is too low (prevents hallucinations).

 ## 🚀 Quick Start